LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

 ## 1791
 #### Mazikeen's Story
-Mazikeen escapes from the dungeons of Gogledd-Ynys
+Mazikeen escapes from the dungeons of Y Gaer Gadawedig

 ## 1792
 #### Fenian's Story